wikimedia/mediawiki-services-wikispeech-pronlex/install/developer/README.md

 The startup script will run some init tests in a separate test server, before starting the standard server.

 When the standard (non-testing) server is started, it always creates a demo database and lexicon, containing a few simple entries for demo and testing purposes.
-The server can thus be started and tested even if you haven't imported the lexicon data provided on this site.
+The server can thus be started and tested even if you haven't imported the lexicon data above.